MINEX III Compliance

 |MINEX III (Neurotechnology+0107) ||0.006 %||1.09 %|

-Data from NIST report dated January 16, 2018.
-This is the last report before the Neurotechnology+0108 submission replaced Neurotechnology+0107 (which was initially submitted in January 2017).
-MINEX III evaluation protocol limits the number of single-vendor submissions within present evaluation pool to two.
+Data from NIST report dated April 17, 2018.
+This is the last report before the Neurotechnology+0206 submission replaced Neurotechnology+0204 (which was initially submitted in October 2016) without altering the MINEX III pool.
+MINEX III evaluation protocol limits the number of single-vendor submissions within present evaluation to two.

-The tables and figures above represent performance estimates of Neurotechnology's MINEX III compliant biometric software submissions published January 16, 2018 and April 3, 2018.
+The tables and figures above represent performance and reliability estimates of Neurotechnology's MINEX III compliant biometric software submissions published January 16, 2018, April 17, 2018 and August 8, 2018.

-The Neurotechnology+0108 template generator ranked first for interoperability among all of the 16 submitted MINEX III compliant template generators, outperforming the closest vendor submission by 1.45 times at PIV Level 1 interoperability for pooled, two-finger matcher criteria.
+Simultaneously with the latest Neurotechnoloy+0206 submission detailed above, the Neurotechnology+0108 template generator ranks first for interoperability among all of the 17 submitted MINEX III compliant template generators, outperforming the closest vendor submission by 1.4 times at PIV Level 1 interoperability for pooled, two-finger matcher criteria.
 It has demonstrated consistent interoperability, both with outside vendor products and Neurotechnology's own native predecessors (e.g., Neurotechnology+0204).
-In the latter instance, two-finger native performance improved by roughly 1.25 times.
+In the latter instance, two-finger native fidelity improved by roughly 1.25 times.

 The Neurotechnology+0108 template generator and matcher pair has also been evaluated as the most accurate software submission for PIV Level 2 mean native, single-finger matcher criteria, outperforming the closest competitor's submission accuracy by 1.35 times at a 2.67 times higher matching speed.
 The matcher software has been also ranked as the 2nd most interoperable submission with FNMR at FAR ≤ 1 % minor absolute deviation value being 0.001 % with respect to targeted FNMR ≤ 1 % at FMR ≤ 1 % PIV Level 1 two-finger criteria.